bluedot-arcade/bluedot-docs/docs/boards/bd845-pwb/faqs.md

 Reverse engineering the communication protocol is not an easy task since it is a very strange and slow serial communication protocol.
 That is why we decided to use a proven emulation method.

+## Can I upload a custom firmware?

+By being an open-source project there is nothing that stops you from uploading a firmware on the MCU.
+Check the dedicated [programming guide] on how to upload a firmware.

 ## Can I use this board on a cabinet with Stepmania/ITG?

 Yes!
 Just like the original board.
 You can disable the legacy mode option since it is not required on this setup.

+## Can I use this board on a Pump It Up cabinet?

+No. Currently it is not meant to be used on Pump It Up stages.

 ## Why should I get this board instead of the original one?